 - Prepare the paper double-spaced with at least 1 inch margins all around and in 12 point font.
 (I realize that you can see it in smaller fonts, but that's not necessarily true for your reviewers.)
 Print on one side of the paper only (the opposite side should be blank).
 Overall, make the style of the paper look like those professors write.
 For examples, see my preprints.

 - Do not choose an article unless you fully understand its argument, methods, theory, and substance.

-- Please read the article and this update carefully and check it repeatedly.
+- Please read "Publication, Publication" and this update carefully and check it repeatedly.
 Please try to avoid us having to refer you back to this material when we give you final comments on your paper.

 Suggestions for other instructors who might wish to use this assignment in your classes.
 The key to remember is that students are rarely good at coming up with a big publishable idea, or sometimes even an answerable question, on their own.
 They will eventually, but this is essentially their first real effort.
 To increase the probability that this experience will be a success:

 - Meet with them collectively or in small groups to help them construct their arguments, decide what avenues to pursue, and construct a winning argument.
 Its ok for you (or your teaching assistants) to give them the key idea in their paper if they're doing the hard work of replication and analysis.

 - Keep them focused on satisfying each and every item on the list.
 Encourage them to read it over multiple times while they are preparing, while they are writing, and before they turn it in.